Obsessive Compulsive Disorder

 Hoarding possessions that are no longer useful (hoarding can be both an obsession and a compulsion)

-According to the NHS, not all compulsive behaviours will be obvious to other people.
+According to the NHS, not all compulsive behaviours will be obvious to other people (v).

 What causes OCD?

-Being under a lot of stress may also make you more susceptible to developing OCD, and according to the Royal College of Psychiatrists stressful life events bring on OCD in about one in three cases.
-Indeed, experts believe most people experience OCD-type symptoms to some degree at one time or another, particularly at times of major stress.
-It’s also thought that depression is linked with OCD, though most experts believe depression is often a symptom of OCD rather than a cause.
+Being under a lot of stress may also make you more susceptible to developing OCD, and according to the Royal College of Psychiatrists stressful life events bring on OCD in about one in three cases (i).
+It’s also thought that depression is linked with OCD, though most experts believe depression is often a symptom of OCD rather than a cause (vi).

 Certain life stages can trigger OCD symptoms too, such as puberty, starting a new job, having a baby or a bereavement.
 Those who are very particular about things – neatness or being very methodical, for instance – may have personalities that make them more prone to OCD too.
 Having a severe infection may trigger the symptoms of OCD in children too.